prashant-ramcharan/courgette-jvm/README.md

 - **Single re-run file** listing all failed scenarios that occured during parallel execution.
 - Supports **Cucumber-JVM 5**
 - Supports **JUnit** and **TestNG**
+- Integrates with **Extent Reports** to create interactive reports.
 - Integrates with **Report Portal** to support AI powered dashboards.
 - Can be used with **Gradle** and **Maven**.
 - Searchable and paginated **Courgette-JVM Html Report** which includes all step definitions, embedded screenshots, thrown exceptions, pie chart and Courgette run information.